HenrikBengtsson/jottr.org-blogdown/content/post/2021-11-xx-parallelly_1.29.0.md

 ```

 From this, we see that the total latency overhead for 1,000 parallel
-tasks went down from 44.5 seconds to 0.60 seconds, which is ~75 times
+tasks went from 44 seconds down to 0.60 seconds, which is ~75 times
-faster on average.
+less on average.
 Does this mean your parallel code will run faster?
 No, it is just the communication _latency_ that has decreased.
 But,
 why waste time on _waiting_ on your results when you don't have to?
 This is why we changed the defaults in **parallelly**.
 It will also